nickovchinnikov/react-mobile-app/README.md

 ```

-Than you can easy add to your filesystem mobile and tablet specific stories
+Then you can easily add specific stories to your filesystem mobile and tablet

 > May the force be with you!